Richard Simmons: Personality

-Assault charge

-In March 2004, Simmons was cited for misdemeanor assault after he slapped Christopher Farney in the face at the Phoenix Sky Harbor International Airport.
-The slap was in response to Farney making a remark poking fun at Simmons’ exercise videos.
-In May 2004, a judge dismissed the assault charge after Simmons reached a private settlement with Farney.

 Hurricane Katrina response

-In September 2005, Simmons appeared on Entertainment Tonight to discuss the effects of Hurricane Katrina on his family in his hometown of New Orleans, and his involvement in aiding those affected by the hurricane.
-On August 29, 2006, Simmons was on Your World with Neil Cavuto while making a return visit to New Orleans one year after the flooding, a visit he repeated on March 2, 2007, now talking about his recent trip to Washington, D.C., to promote and raise awareness about the Strengthening Physical Education Act of 2007 (H.R.
+In September 2005, Simmons appeared on Entertainment Tonight to discuss the effects of Hurricane Katrina on his family in his hometown of New Orleans, and him aiding those affected by the hurricane.

+On August 29, 2006, Simmons was on Your World with Neil Cavuto while making a return visit to New Orleans one year after the flooding, a visit he repeated on March 2, 2007, now talking about his recent trip to Washington D.C., to promote and raise awareness about the Strengthening Physical Education Act of 2007 (H.R.
 1224).

 Retirement

-After 2014, Simmons did not make any major public appearances.
-He stopped appearing in public altogether on February 15 of that year.
-In March 2016, speculation began that he was being held hostage by his housekeeper.
+In 2014, Simmons did not make any major public appearances.
+On February 15, 2014, he stopped appearing in public altogether.
+In March 2016, there was speculation he was being held hostage by his housekeeper.
 In response, on March 14, Simmons gave an audio interview on The Today Show, denying the rumors and assuring the public that he is fine.
 In November 2016, the Simmons fitness gym closed without any public announcement from Simmons.

 In February 2017, the podcast Missing Richard Simmons launched, investigating why Simmons left public life so suddenly.

-In March the same year, Los Angeles Police Department detectives visited Simmons' home to conduct a welfare check, issuing a statement that Simmons is "perfectly fine" and that "right now he is doing what he wants to do and it is his business".
-On April 19, following a hospitalization for severe indigestion, Simmons made his first public comment in over a year, posting on Facebook a photo of himself and the message "I'm not 'missing', just a little under the weather".
+In March 2017, Los Angeles Police Department detectives visited Simmons's home to conduct a welfare check and released a statement that Simmons was "perfectly fine" and right now he is doing what he wants to do and it is his business.
+On April 19, after being hospitalized for severe indigestion, Simmons made his first public comment in over a year, posting on Facebook a photo of himself and the message "I'm not 'missing', just a little under the weather".
 However, the picture that was included in the post was from as far back as 2013, leading to speculation that the person who posted the message might not actually have been Simmons.

 In May 2017, he sued the National Enquirer, Radar Online, and American Media, Inc. for libel and false claims that he was undergoing gender reassignment.
 In September 2017, Simmons lost the lawsuit and was ordered to pay the defendants' attorney's fees.
-The judge ruled, "because courts have long held that a misidentification of certain immutable characteristics do not naturally tend to injure one's reputation, even if there is sizeable portion of the population who hold prejudices against those characteristics, misidentification of a person as transgender is not actionable defamation absent special damages".
+The judge ruled, "because courts have long held that a misidentification of certain immutable characteristics do not naturally tend to injure one's reputation, even if there is sizeable portion of the population who hold prejudices against those characteristics, misidentification of a person as transgender is not actionable defamation absent special damages."